 You might also be asked to walk around, sit down, and stand up so the doctor can see your demeanor.
 This helps them look for signs of neurological disorders.
 Then, you and the doctor will discuss your medical history and determine the best treatment plan.

 After your appointment, you might be prescribed medications or asked to make changes to your lifestyle to avoid triggers.
-Dr. Mauskop’s clinic most often recommends lifestyle changes, supplements, as well as acute and preventative medications.
+Dr. Mauskop’s clinic most often recommends lifestyle changes, supplements, as well as acute and preventive medications.

 What happens long-term depends on how you found the clinic in the first place.
 If you were referred from your primary doctor, they’ll receive a letter from the clinic that explains their recommendations.
 Whether you decide to switch to their plan or not, you don’t have to return to the clinic—you can instead just get your prescriptions written by your usual doctor.

 If you found the clinic on your own, you’ll likely be asked to return on a regular basis until your headaches show some improvement.
 At Dr. Mauskop’s clinic, patients are asked to keep monthly appointments at first.
 Once their migraine get better, that frequency is reduced to every three months, then every six months.

 If reading all this is making you realize that a headache clinic isn’t the right choice for you, that’s okay.
 There are other ways to get specialized treatment from doctors who truly understand migraine.
 With Cove, for example, you can also get a personalized treatment plan entirely online.
 Because it’s online, you avoid the high price tag, wait times, and travel distance that can come with in-office treatment.

 To sum all this up, headache clinics are an underutilized migraine treatment option.
 Depending on the severity and frequency of your attacks, your location, and your financial situation, visiting a headache clinic could be an excellent way to receive in-person treatment from an expert.